avielGim/Mini_projects_c/README.md

 # c

-These assignments are given by the cpp course
+These assignments are given by the c course